About

 pic-history-03

 Jun’s son, Ben, a camper, counselor, and assistant director and also an experienced teacher, became director in 1990, along with his wife Emily as business manager.
 Together they saw the camp into its second century, now as a not-for-profit organization, and have worked with the board of directors to create a smooth transition to the next generation of Pine Island leaders.
-With Sumner Ford, Pine Islander since the age of nine, as director, and veteran staffer Sarah Hunter as communications director, Pine Island’s long tradition of strong leadership continues.

 “Your letters about our child are inevitably thorough, caring, and on point.
 You have a way of addressing even issues that were an ‘issue’ in such a way that a parent feels cared for and heard.”